NENA911/NG911GISDataModel/postgresql/postgresql_data_model_initial_data_template.md

 /* *****************************************************************************
-   nena.RoadCenterLine_OneWays Initial Data
+   nena.OneWay Initial Data
    Source: Domain of NENA-STA-006.2-2022, Section 5.75, p.68
    ************************************************************************** */
---DELETE FROM nena.RoadCenterLine_OneWays;
+--DELETE FROM nena.OneWay;
-INSERT INTO nena.RoadCenterLine_OneWays VALUES
+INSERT INTO nena.OneWay VALUES
 	('B', 'Travel in both directions allowed')
 ,	('FT','One-way traveling from FROM node to TO node') ,	('TF','One way traveling from TO node to FROM node')